Sydney Sixers

 Competing in the inaugural Big Bash League, the Sydney Sixers went on to win the tournament.
 After finishing third in the regular season games, the Sixers defeated the Hobart Hurricanes in the semi-final at Bellerive Oval.
 This facilitated a show-down with the Perth Scorchers in the final.
 They defeated the Scorchers on 28 January 2012, at the WACA Ground, thus becoming the inaugural champions of the Big Bash League.
-Their second championship came in the ninth BBL season in 2019–20, and was followed by another title in the 2020–2021 season, making the Sixers the current BBL Champions and the equal most successful BBL franchise, tied for three championships with the Perth Scorchers.
+Their second championship came in the ninth BBL season in 2019–20, and was followed by another title in the 2020–2021 season, making the Sixers the second most successful BBL franchise, behind the Perth Scorchers.

-As a result of their successful Big Bash League grand final win in BBL01, the Sixers competed for the first time in the Champions League Twenty20 tournament.
-The tournament was held in October 2012 in South Africa.
-Again, the Sixers made history by winning this tournament on their first attempt.
-The Sixers were top of their group going into the finals of the tournament.
-They went on to defeat the Nashua Titans in the semi-finals and then the Highveld Lions in the final of the tournament to be crowned champions.

 History

 Foundation

 The Sydney Sixers were created when the decision was made to move away from state representative teams to city-based teams for the domestic Twenty20 competition.
 It is believed that this move was to align its structure with that of India and South Africa, where their domestic teams are based around cities.
 This was an important factor for the ongoing Champions League Twenty20 tournament, where those three nations were founding members.
 It was decided that there would be two teams from Sydney, two teams from Melbourne, and one from each other capital city for an eight team competition.
 The names Sixers (and Thunder for cross-city rivals) were decided upon by Cricket NSW.
 Other names considered for the two teams were Rocks and Edge.